Node.js os Module: CPU, Memory & Network Interfaces

 User Information

-const info = os.userInfo();Returns an object with uid, gid, username, homedir, and shell.
-On Unix, this calls getpwuid_r() with the effective UID of the process - the password database lookup function that's thread-safe (the _r suffix means reentrant).
+const info = os.userInfo();os.userInfo() returns uid, gid, username, homedir, and shell.
+On Unix, it calls getpwuid_r() with the effective UID of the process.
+The _r suffix is important because this is the reentrant, thread-safe password database lookup.

 {